 Waste specification: gypsum blocks, plasterboard, and gypsum fibre boards.

 Common contaminants: Common impurities found in plasterboard waste include plastics, foils, insulation materials (mineral and glass wool), steel rails and bars, wooden pieces, AAC and other CDW.
+On the other side, most of these impurities are easily separable.

 Waste management pathways: Although gypsum waste is fully recyclable, post-demolition gypsum waste is still mostly landfilled in separate cell.
 In addition to closed-loop recycling into new gypsum-based products, gypsum can also be used in agriculture to improve soil quality and as an additive in cement production.